 If you choose granular shock, you need to mix with water before applying the pool’s water.
-Different kinds of pool shocks have different ways to prepare.
+Different kinds of shocks have different ways to prepare.
 We always recommend reading the manual before starting the pool shocking.
-Take the proper amount of pool shock according to the size of your pool and the condition of your pool chemistry.
+Take the proper amount of shock according to the size of your pool and the condition of your pool chemistry.

 Before taking the amount of pool shock, you need to test pool water.
-If your pool water has an excess amount of algae, you need to take more amount of pool shock.
+If your pool water has an excess amount of algae, you need to take more amount of shock.

 Step 03: Start pool shocking

 Disperse non-granular pool shock directly into the pool or granular pool by mixing with water.
 Walk around the pool and evenly pour into the pool water.
 Some manufacturers recommend keeping pool shock one side of the pool to automatically mix into the pool water.
-Start the pool circulation process after keeping pool shock at one side of the pool to mix into the pool water easily.
+Start the pool circulation process after keeping shock at one side of the pool to mix into the pool water easily.